-- 3. Accrued vacation shall be computed from the anniversary date of employment. - 4.
-A full-time and a part-time vacation calendar covering April 1 of the current year through March 31 of the following year shall be posted in all departments or sections by February 1 of each year, together with a list of names of full-time employees ranked in order of full-time company seniority and a list of part-time employees ranked in order of company seniority.
+3. Accrued vacation shall be computed from the anniversary date of employment.

+4. A full-time and a part-time vacation calendar covering April 1 of the current year through March 31 of the following year shall be posted in all departments or sections by February 1 of each year, together with a list of names of full-time employees ranked in order of full-time company seniority and a list of part-time employees ranked in order of company seniority.
 Employees must select vacation dates on the basis of their seniority prior to April 1, or lose their seniority rights for vacation selection.
 Changes shall not be made in the vacation schedule after April 1, except upon mutual agreement between affected employees and the department head.
-Part-time employees shall be permitted to schedule vacations in the same manner as full-time employees as described in this Article, except they will be provided a separate vacation calendar. - 5.
-If an employee has not taken all his or her vacation within one year from the employee's anniversary date, the employee may carry over accrued vacation to a subsequent year, as provided in Sub-Section (a) below.
-Employees are responsible for scheduling and taking enough vacation to avoid accrual in excess of the limits specified in Sub-Section (a) below.
-Cash in lieu of vacation will not be paid except as provided in Section 7 of this Article.
-Carryover from one calendar year to the next will be limited to a maximum described below.
-Employees will use the vacation in a timely manner or lose the excess hours above their limit. - (a) Carryover from one calendar year to the next will be limited to a maximum of one year's accrual.
-There will be no carryover of more than one year's accrual allowed unless the taking of scheduled vacation by an employee was canceled by mutual agreement at the request of management, in which case any carryover for this reason shall be scheduled and taken by March 31 of the following year, but will not change the carryover limit at the end of that following year.
+Part-time employees shall be permitted to schedule vacations in the same manner as full-time employees as described in this Article, except they will be provided a separate vacation calendar.

-- 6. Requests for single-day vacation time will be considered in the order they are received.
-Employees scheduled for full-workweek vacation time shall have precedence over requests for single-day vacation. - 7.
-An employee whose vacation time includes a recognized holiday shall receive a substitute day with pay on a mutually agreeable date. - 8.
-Upon termination of employment, an employee (or his/her estate in case of death) shall receive accrued vacation pay.
-Employees who terminate employment within their first six months of service shall not be paid their accrued vacation.
+5. Requests for single-day vacation time will be considered in the order they are received.
+Employees scheduled for full-workweek vacation time shall have precedence over requests for single-day vacation.

+6. An employee whose vacation time includes a recognized holiday shall receive a substitute day with pay on a mutually agreeable date.

+7. Upon termination of employment, an employee (or their estate in case of death) shall receive accrued vacation pay.